structurizr/structurizr.github.io/dsl/52-adrs.md

 - All Markdown files in this directory will be imported, alphabetically according to the filename.
 - The files must have been created by [adr-tools](https://github.com/npryce/adr-tools), or at least follow the same format.
-- All images in the given directory (and sub-directories) are also imported into the workspace.
+- All images in the given directory (and subdirectories) are also imported into the workspace.

 The second parameter (`[type|fqn`) can be used to specify a type or fully qualified class name of your own implementation of [DocumentationImporter](https://github.com/structurizr/java/blob/master/structurizr-import/src/main/java/com/structurizr/importer/documentation/DocumentationImporter.java), which needs to be on the DSL classpath or installed as a JAR file in the `plugins` directory next to your DSL file.
 The supported built-in types are: